WSQS/blog/_code/CppCon/2021/back_to_basics_lambdas.md

 the auto in lambda make the `operator()` a function template.
 But lambda self is still a function object which can be pass to a function.
 But a function template it self can't.

 lambda capture with value is stateless, lambda capture with reference and mutable is stateful.

+Note: the value and the reference of the lambda is different.